Sparks–Shock brawl

-The Sparks–Shock brawl, also known as Malice at the Palace II, was an altercation that occurred in a Women's National Basketball Association (WNBA) game between the Detroit Shock and Los Angeles Sparks on July 21, 2008, at The Palace of Auburn Hills in Auburn Hills, Michigan, United States.
-Ray Ratto, of The Wall Street Journal, wrote, "It was in the classic sense, one of those things that occasionally happens when highly competitive people want the same thing and one can’t have it."
+The Sparks–Shock brawl was an altercation that occurred in a Women's National Basketball Association (WNBA) game between the Detroit Shock (now the Dallas Wings) and Los Angeles Sparks on July 22, 2008, at The Palace of Auburn Hills in Auburn Hills, Michigan, United States.
+Ray Ratto of The Wall Street Journal wrote, "It was in the classic sense, one of those things that occasionally happens when highly competitive people want the same thing and one can’t have it."

-This was the second major basketball fight to occur at The Palace of Auburn Hills in four years, the other being the notorious Pacers–Pistons brawl on November 19, 2004, resulting in this incident being referenced as the "Malice at The Palace II".
+This was the second major basketball fight to occur at The Palace of Auburn Hills in four years, the other being the notorious Pacers–Pistons brawl, better known as the "Malice at the Palace", on November 19, 2004, resulting in this incident being referred to as the "Malice at The Palace II".

 Build-up

 A couple of plays before the brawl broke out, Detroit Shock forward Cheryl Ford missed a free-throw, resulting in many players boxing out underneath the basket trying to grab the rebound.
 Los Angeles Sparks forward Candace Parker ended up with the ball after a hard contested rebound, before having the ball stripped away by Ford and being fouled.
 After the ball was taken from Parker's hands, she got upset and began to pursue Ford before teammate Lisa Leslie stepped in to intervene.
 Emotions were running high at this point, which would be a preview for the actual incident.